-“Jobs Zimbabwe” refers to the legal entity Empire Solutions PBC and any division and/or subsidiary of the legal.
+“Jobs Botswana” refers to the legal entity Empire Solutions PBC and any division and/or subsidiary of the legal.

 “Discriminatory” means offensive, untrue or provocative material based on race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth.

 “Job Seeker” means a person seeking employment or alternate employment.

 “Pornographic” means all the content and actions, simulated or real, graphic or written detailed in section 26 of the Censorship and Entertainment Control Act